azuredevcollege/trainingdays/day6/challenges/challenge5.md

 - Pushing and storing the images that we have created
 - Creating first AKS cluster and deploy phpapp application

-In this challange, we're gonna create our ACR and AKS instances and deploy a php based webapp that we have containerized at the end of challenge 4.
+In this challenge, we're gonna create our ACR and AKS instances and deploy a php based webapp that we have containerized at the end of challenge 4.

 ## Exercises